Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Service Disruption

 By design, a Stingray temporarily hijacks cellular connections in its vicinity.
-This can have noticeable effects:
+These devices mimic legitimate cell towers but with a stronger signal, forcing nearby phones to connect.
+This can have several noticeable and potentially serious effects:

-• Battery drain due to phones being forced to full transmission power
+• Battery drain increases due to phones being forced to transmit at full power

 Emergency Services Concerns

-Of particular concern is interference with emergency calls:
+Of particular concern is interference with emergency calls and critical communications:

-• Harris claimed to have a firmware feature to allow 911 calls through
+• Harris claimed to have implemented a firmware feature designed to detect and allow 911 calls to pass through

-• This feature was never independently tested and may not reliably work
+• This emergency call pass-through feature was never independently tested by regulatory agencies and may not reliably work across all phone models and carrier configurations

 Impact on Bystanders